Time is our enemy: Much of our audio and video history is disintegrating, slowly turning to unrecognizable, unplayable, unusable garbage.

 Step 1: Identifying The Problems

 Each piece of original source material must be carefully evaluated for problems inherent to the particular format.
-For example, a major problem with reel-to-reel tapes, broadcast cartridges (carts,) 8-track cartridges, cassette tapes, and to an extent, digital audio tapes (DATs,) is that they have a tendency to hydrolyze, meaning to soak up water, as they age.
+For example, a major problem with reel-to-reel tapes, broadcast cartridges (carts,) 8-track cartridges, cassette tapes, videotapes, and to an extent, digital audio tapes (DATs,) is that they have a tendency to hydrolyze, meaning to soak up water, as they age.
 Some brands and formulations are not affected very much by this process, where others are extremely susceptible.
 Much of the Ampex series tapes and many of the 3M series tapes have this problem.

 What happens is that, when played, the tape is sticky and does not slide smoothly along the heads and tape guides.
 This results in a gooey mess, which clogs the tape transport.
 This “shedding” material represents all of the audio information of the tape.
 Once this happens, there is no way to recover the sound on that portion of the tape—the information is simply gone.
 Another problem is that when the tape is played, the substrate may stick to the backing of the previous loop, also producing shedding.
 Again, there is no way to recover the audio if this occurs.